ohduran/ohduran.github.io/about.md

 - *2017*: After working as a Digital Consultant for Bradesco and HSBC, I join one of the biggest venture capital firms in the UK, called Octopus, as a Data Scientist.

 ### Where you can find me
 If we think alike, I want to hear about you.
 If we don't, I absolutely want to hear about you.
+And if you are unsure about how to contact me, read [this]("/contact/").

 [GitHub](https://github.com/ohduran)